 Studio Art is a Specialization offered at the undergraduate level.
 Refer to the Specializations and Their Degrees chart at the start of Section X--Degree Programs in the current Undergraduate Calendar for more information.

-Student Accessibility Services (SAS) is located at the south end of UC Level 3.
+Student Accessibility Services (SAS) is located in the Powell Building as part of Student Wellness Services.
 It offers services for students who are visually or hearing impaired, have a learning disability and/or either a temporary or permanent disability and can be reached by email at firstname.lastname@example.org or by phone at 519-824-4120 extension 56208.

 The Science Complex is the former name of the Summerlee Science Complex (SSC).